Bonita Wa Wa Calachaw Nuñez

 Bonita Wa Wa Calachaw Nuñez (December 25, 1888 — May 12, 1972), also known as Wa Wa Chaw, Princess Wa Wa Chaw, and Wawa Calac Chaw or "Keep From the Water," was a Native American artist, activist, and writer.
-She was active in the Pan-Indian Movement in the early 1900s and was close friends with the Apache scholar, Dr. Carlos Montezuma.
+She was active in the Pan-Indian Movement in the early 1900s and was close friends with Apache scholar Carlos Montezuma.
 Nuñez donated 20 of her paintings to the National Museum of the American Indian before her death, where they're still held today.
 After her death, Stan Steiner compiled her writings and published the book Spirit Woman: The Diaries and Paintings of Bonita Wa Wa Calachaw Nuñez.

 Early life and education

-Nuñez was born on Christmas Day in 1888 in the Southern California desert, near the town of Valley Center.
-She was most likely from the Rincon band of the Luiseño tribe, although she was never able to confirm this.
-She was adopted by an unmarried, wealthy, Irish American woman named Mary Duggan, and she was raised by Mary and her brother, the prominent New York physician, Dr. Cornelius Duggan.
+Nuñez was born on December 25, 1888, in the Southern California desert, near the town of Valley Center.
+She was most likely from the Rincon Band of the Luiseño tribe, although she was never able to confirm this.
+She was adopted by an unmarried, wealthy, Irish American woman named Mary Duggan, and she was raised by Mary and her brother, the prominent New York physician, Cornelius Duggan.

 Nuñez was raised in the wealthy and exclusive Riverside Drive neighborhood in New York City.
 There, she was often dressed up in "Indian dress" of buckskins and beads, and then shown off to her adoptive parent's important friends, who included Sir Arthur Conan Doyle, Carrie Chapman Catt, and Sir Oliver Lodge.

 She had a sheltered childhood and was brought up isolated and lonely.
 Mary Duggan guarded her closely and attempted to insulate her from shocks, as she saw Nuñez as having "nervous susceptibility."
 Perhaps because of this, Nuñez never attended school, and she was instead educated by her parents and private teachers.
 She is often described as a child prodigy, and her adoptive parents nurtured and encouraged her artistic talents.
 Indeed, much of her early artistic training was gained by creating medical illustrations of Dr. Duggan's specimens.
-Her illustrations of cancerous bones, anatomical drawings, and radium experiments contributed to Dr. Duggan's research, and he was deeply impressed with her ability to understand complex aspects of cellular structures.
+Her illustrations of cancerous bones, anatomical drawings, and radium experiments contributed to Duggan's research, and he was deeply impressed with her ability to understand complex aspects of cellular structures.
 Nuñez briefly studied art with Albert Pinkham Ryder.

 When Nuñez was older, Mary Duggan attempted to get her into Barnard College, but she was refused admittance due to her race.
 Nuñez later wrote about this rejection stating, "I have not forgotten I was denied the Right [sic] of a college education."